 Multi-Part-Payments split payments up into multiple routes, which helps get around bottlenecks in the capacity of the network, but means that more fees will be paid, because your payment has more base fees to pay.

-Payments can be made to an invoice supplied by the destination node, or using the experiential keysend feature, which is supported by all major implementations (although un-upgraded nodes may not be able to receive these payments).
+Payments can be made to an invoice supplied by the destination node, or using the experimental keysend feature, which is supported by all major implementations (although un-upgraded nodes may not be able to receive these payments).
 You may choose to support one or both of these sending methods, please consult the comparison table below to assess suitability for your use case:

 Interaction with Destination